HomecareHomebase/azure-bake/ingredient/ingredient-host-names/README.md

 Before deploying a custom host name with ssl binding, be sure that your custom domain has been configured to route traffic to the azure website.

+This ingredient assumes that you already have a key vault configured with your ssl cert uploaded and the service principal used for deployment has Get permissions for the certificate.

 ## Usage

 ### Recipe